pali-english/pali-english.github.io/README.md

 so long as its roots are healthy;
 suffering springs up again and again,
 so long as the tendency to craving is not pulled out.

+    Yathāpi: just as
+    Mūle: in the root
+    Anupaddave: undamaged
+    Daḷhe: strong
+    Chinnopi: even if cut down
+    Rukkho: tree
+    Punareva: again and again
+    Rūhati: grows
+    Evampi: in the same way
+    Taṇhānusaye: the tendency to craving
+    Anūhate: not pulled out
+    Nibbattatī: springs up
+    Dukkhamidaṁ: this suffering
+    Punappunaṁ: again and again

 Yassa chattiṁsati sotā,
 manāpasavanā bhusā;